U.S. Supreme Court ends fight over Obama-era net neutrality rules

 The Justice Department has also filed suit to block California’s state net neutrality law from taking effect in January.

-The net neutrality repeal was a win for providers like Comcast Corp (CMCSA.O), AT&T Inc (T.N) and Verizon Communications Inc (VZ.N).
-It was opposed by internet companies like Facebook Inc (FB.O), Amazon.com Inc (AMZN.O) and Alphabet Inc (GOOGL.O), which have said the repeal could lead to higher costs.
+The net neutrality repeal was a win for providers like Comcast Corp, AT&T Inc and Verizon Communications Inc. It was opposed by internet companies like Facebook Inc, Amazon.com Inc and Alphabet Inc, which have said the repeal could lead to higher costs.

 Reporting by Lawrence Hurley; Additional reporting by David Shepardson; Editing by Will Dunham